Travel guide

 Country comparison

-Country Typical Base Strong Coverage Recommended eSIM
+Country Usual Base Strong Coverage Open Land Border with

-Azerbaijan Baku Baku and surroundings eSIM for Azerbaijan
+Azerbaijan Baku Baku and surroundings Only Georgia

-How much data for a Caucasus itinerary
+How much data for a trip to the Caucasus

 How to activate it before flying

 The most convenient way is to prepare everything from home.
-The process for each eSIM is the same and takes 1 minute:
+The process for each eSIM is the same and takes around 1 minute:

 1. Purchase the eSIM for the country (or countries) on your route and receive the QR code by email.